 What is an oral melanoma?

 An oral melanoma is an abnormal proliferation and replication of the cells called melanocytes).
 Melanocytes are cells in the skin that produce pigment, typically black in color.
 Amelanotic melanoma is a type of tumor arising from melanocytes, but these do not produce pigment.
-Melanomas are the most common oral tumor in dogs and are very aggressive.
+Melanomas are the most common oral tumor in dogs and are very aggressive in that they have the highest potential to metastasize (spread).

 What causes this type of cancer?